jonnyvpc/top-stories-gpt/docs/gpt-instructions.md

 # GPT Instructions

 ## Overview
-The Top Stories GPT is configured to generate high-converting blog posts with a refined, authoritative tone inspired by elite business publications like The Wall Street Journal and Financial Times.
+The Top Stories GPT is configured to generate high-converting blog posts with a clear, authoritative tone that resonates with C-suite executives.

 ## Configuration